HackYourFuture/JavaScript1/fundamentals/this.md

 # What is 'this'?

 At any point during the execution of a JavaScript program there is a context-dependent value that you can access through the keyword `this`.
-In many cases the value of `this` is `undefined` and as such not of significance for use in your own code.
+Often, the value of `this` is simply `undefined` and therefore not of much significance for use in your own code.

-Note: The value of `this` is only useful if used inside a function.

-> When accessed outside of any function, the value of `this` is different depending on whether you run your program in the browser or in Node.
+> Note: The value of `this` is only useful if used inside a function.
+When accessed outside of any function, the value of `this` is different depending on whether you run your program in the browser or in Node.
 In the case of the browser, the value of `this` refers to the global `window` object.
 In the case of Node, the value of `this` outside any function is an empty object (`{}`).

 ## Regular functions and `this`